finbourne/workflow-sdk-csharp/sdk/docs/WorkersApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<WorkersApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<WorkersApi>();
             var runId = "runId_example";  // Guid | The ID returned when calling Run Worker

             try
             {
+                // uncomment the below to set overrides at the request level
+                // GetWorkerResultResponse result = apiInstance.GetWorkerResult(runId, opts: opts);

                 // [EXPERIMENTAL] GetWorkerResult: Get the status of a specific run of a worker with any relevant results GetWorkerResultResponse result = apiInstance.GetWorkerResult(runId);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));